 Painting the cabinets would be fruitless, as the multitude of thick stiles and rails would still cast gloomy shadows.
-Swanson even has a photo of one such painted kitchen, correctly saying that the paint job only brings it up by one decade–to the Eighties.
+Swanson even has a photo of one such painted kitchen, correctly saying that the paint job only brings it up by one decade—to the 80s.

 Continue to 2 of 5 below.

 - Outright cabinet replacement is the ultimate solution.
 Ready-to-assemble, self-install cabinets run about $5,000 for a 10 by 10 kitchen.
 This is as cheap as you get.
-Semi custom, professionally installed cabinets begin in the tens of thousands.
+Semi-custom, professionally installed cabinets begin in the tens of thousands.

 - Since the cabinet boxes are in good condition, cabinet refacing is a cheaper prescription for what ails this kitchen.

 So many of the kitchens that Swanson encounters are insanely cluttered with stuff.
 The category list on his site should give you some indication: dolls, knives, stuffed animals, afghan blankets.

 Yet the pictured kitchen has no physical clutter; it is mainly visual clutter.

 And yes, that is blue carpet in the kitchen.

 Is the underlying structure, such as joists and studs, in good condition?
 Are the cabinet boxes holding together?